HoerTech-gGmbH/openMHA/INSTALLATION.md

 - Jack Audio Connection Kit 64bit Installer (http://jackaudio.org)

 ### Preparation

-After the installation of JACK you need to copy the contents of the includes folder in the JACK directory into the includes directory in your Octave directory (default is c:\octave\octave-x.y.z) and copy libjack64.lib from the JACK installation to the lib directory in your Octave directory and rename it to libjack.a .
-Then you need to download the openMHA source from http://www.openmha.org and unpack the archive in your Octave directory.
+- Copy the contents of the includes folder in the JACK directory into the includes directory in your Octave directory (default is c:\octave\octave-x.y.z)
+- Copy libjack64.lib from the JACK installation to the lib directory in your Octave directory and rename it to libjack.a .
+- Download the openMHA source from http://www.openmha.org and unpack the archive in your Octave directory.

 ### Compilation
 Start a shell by doubleclicking on bash.exe in the /bin subdirectory of your